GTAC-ITEAM-UPV/toeplitz_inertia/README.md

 ### Software for computing the inertia of a Hermitian Toeplitz-block matrix.

-The code in this zip file is based on algorithm 2.3 in the paper by M. Ng and W. Trench, [“Numerical solution of the eigenvalue problem for hermitian toeplitz matrices”](https://doi.org/10.1137/0610010), SIAM Journal on Matrix Analysis and Applications, vol. 10, 08 1997
+The code in this zip file is based on algorithm 2.3 in the paper by M. Ng and W. Trench, [“Numerical solution of the eigenvalue problem for Hermitian Toeplitz matrices”](https://doi.org/10.1137/0610010), SIAM Journal on Matrix Analysis and Applications, vol. 10, 08 1997